Inside: Playroom ideas, storage, and design ideas for kids. Affiliate links are listed in this post. Read more in my disclosure policy.

 They certainly do not!

-My intent is to help you organize ideas, share uses for storage and inspire design wherever that may be.
+I intend to help you organize ideas, share uses for storage and inspires design wherever that may be.

 Hang what you want kids to revisit at eye level.

-Offer manipulatives/supplies/toys that are open ended and encourage creativity.
+Offer manipulatives/supplies/toys that are open-ended and encouraged creativity.

 Encourage and welcome the mess.
 If everything has a spot, it can easily be put back.